 Learn to Skate

 Develop a new skill and a lifelong love of skating with our Learn to Skate program.
-Classes are offered by registering with the City of Maryland Heights Department of Recreation.
+Classes are hosted by the City of Maryland Heights and are figure skating, hockey, and just for fun from ages 3 to adult.
+Each session is 8 weeks and no experience is required!

 Available Classes and Levels